AusClimateService/npcp/reports/phase1/phase1_report.md

 > Summary: There's essentially no difference between the univariate methods
 > with respect to the daily minimum and maximum temperature climatologies.
-> All three univariate methods clearly outperform the multivariate methods.
+> The MRNBC multivariate method performs similarly to the univariate methods
+> whereas the MBCn method is slightly worse.
 > While the raw RCM data is less biased than the raw GCM data,
 > it also makes no difference whether the GCM data is dynamically downscaled or not
 > prior to applying univariate bias correction.